apoapse1/Librum-for-Skyrim-VR/source/5_Changelog.rst

 * *The Wanderer's Glade* - all-new, in-setting starting zone, using the excellent resources from *Bosmer City Kit Resource*
 * All mod initialization is *automated*, so you can play normally from the get-go.
 * Totally custom HUD, built on top of Paper HUD and integrating all mod features into a Daggerfall-style bar at the bottom of the screen.
+* Redo of city navmeshes, for better pathing and AI

 Added Mods: